-Guidelines for planning animal experiments.
-These complement and draw upon the knowledge obtained in steps 1 & 2, and are the main subject of the PREPARE guidelines.
+3. Guidelines for planning animal experiments.
+These complement and draw upon the knowledge obtained in steps 1 & 2 above, and are the main subject of the various sections in the PREPARE guidelines.

 Did you find what you were looking for?Yes, I found it!
 No, I did not!

 Thanks for your feedback!
 Please note that we cannot respond unless you supply your email address.